 Amounts received from the California Department of Education are recognized as revenue by the School based on the average daily attendance (ADA) of students.
-Revenue that is restricted is recorded as an increase in unrestricted net assets if the restriction expires in the reporting period in which the revenue is recognized.
-All other restricted revenues are reported as increases in temporarily restricted net assets.
+Revenue that is restricted is recorded as an increase in net assets without donor restriction, if the restriction expires in the reporting period in which the revenue is recognized.
+All other restricted revenues are reported as increases in net assets with donor restriction.